On the spectrum of residual finiteness growth functions: Introduction

-Again, we also have a result under conditions weaker than (b'); see Theorem \ref{MainTechFRFG} for the most general statement.
+Again, we also have results under conditions weaker than (b') or (b''); see Theorems \ref{MainTechFRFG} and \ref{MainTechDiv} for the most general statements.
 Note that condition (b') is stronger than condition (b) of Theorem \ref{MainThmRFG}.
 Moreover, an easy induction shows that condition (b') implies a bound $F(n) \geq \exp(c n^{\log(n)})$, so that a function satisfying (b') also satisfies condition (a) of Theorem \ref{MainThmRFG}.
 Our methods are not applicable to functions $F$ growing too slowly.
 For instance it remains a beguiling open question whether there exists a finitely generated residually finite group for which $\mathcal{F}_G ^S$ or $\mathcal{R}_G ^S$ is superpolynomial but subexponential.